Pergola, Ravello village, Amalfi coast, Italy

 The Renaissance was a rediscovery of classical art and culture, and saw the likes of Palladio codify the elements of classical architecture.

 Consequently, Renaissance gardens are an idealised version of classical architecture and landscaping.
 Reason and logic and bringing nature to bear through knowledge and learning are the subtext to these gardens.
-These gardens are designed to show our control of nature and are ability to bring order and harmony to the world.
+These gardens are designed to show our control of nature and our ability to bring order and harmony to the world.

 So, Renaissance gardens are formal, manicured and replete with topiary, lawns and statues and well sited Cedar and Cypress trees, plus neoclassical follies and garden features, but in a more pristine and maintained state.